Anthony of Kiev

-Anthony of Kiev also called Anthony of the Caves (Антоний Печерский, Антоній Печерський; c.
-983–1073) was a monk and the founder of the monastic tradition in Kievan Rus'.
+Anthony of Kiev, also called Anthony of the Caves (Антоний Печерский, Антоній Печерський; c.
+983 – 1073), was a monk and the founder of the monastic tradition in Kievan Rus'.
 Together with Theodosius of Kiev, he co-founded the Kiev Pechersk Lavra (Kiev Monastery of the Caves).

 Early life

-He was born in Lyubech (present-day Liubech, Ukraine) in Chernigov Principality and was baptized with the name "Antipas".
+He was born in Liubech (present-day Ukraine) in Chernigov Principality and was baptized with the name "Antipas".
 He was drawn to the spiritual life from an early age and left for the Greek Orthodox Esphigmenou Monastery on Mount Athos to live as a hermit.
 He lived in a secluded cave there overlooking the sea, which is open to visitors today.
 In circa 1011, the abbot gave Anthony the job of expanding monasticism in his native Kiev (present-day Kyiv, Ukraine), which had only recently begun its conversion to Christianity.

 Return to Kiev

 Anthony returned to Kiev, and found several monasteries established on the order of local princes, but these were not as austere as Anthony was used to from his time on Mount Athos.
 He instead chose to live in a small cave which had been dug by the presbyter Hilarion.

-In 1015, his peaceful austerity was interrupted by the death of Vladimir I of Kiev, and the subsequent fratricidal war for the throne between Vladimir's sons Yaroslav and Sviatopolk, and Anthony returned to Mount Athos.
+In 1015, his peaceful austerity was interrupted by the death of Vladimir the Great, and the subsequent fratricidal war for the throne between Vladimir's sons Yaroslav and Sviatopolk, and Anthony returned to Mount Athos.
 When the conflict ended, the abbot sent Anthony back to Kiev, prophesying that many monks would join him on his return.